Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

         ![JPMN Options](../img/jpmn-options.png){height=150 width=300}

-    - Edit and save the config below (open in notepad)
+    - Edit and replace the config with the one below (open in notepad)

         ??? examplecode "_jpmn-options config <small>(click here)</small>"